SRI-CSL/jumpbox/README.md

 ```
 xcode-select --install
 ```
-to ensure the XCode Command Line Tools (CLT) are installed.
+to ensure the Apple XCode Command Line Tools (CLT) are installed.

 Environment Variables
 ---------------------